-The 2012 WICL program also included the inaugural Women in Culinary Leadership Cookoff, held at Vermilion.
+The 2012 WCL program also included the inaugural Women in Culinary Leadership Cookoff, held at Vermilion.
 Eight entrants submitted a resume, essay, and recipe for one contemporary Indian–Latin dish, which was prepared on-site for a panel of culinary professionals.
 Read more about the WICL cookoff.

 See our 2015 grant recipients.